 „Einspaenner“ were actually early taxis in old Vienna used for transporting passengers or messages.
 The coffee „Einspaenner“ retained its heat for a very long time due to the thick blanket of cream.
 Ideal to keep the coachman’s freezing hands warm during waiting periods.
 If a hire was imminent, the brew could be quickly mixed to make an instantly drinkable beverage.

 Kapuziner (Capuchin friar) = a small Mocha with a few drops of cream so the coffee adopts the colour of a capuchin’s frock.

-Cappuccino = as mentioned before: it’s there.
-Authentic Italian Cappuccino is served with a hood of frothed milk – not cream!
+Cappuccino Authentic Italian Cappuccino is served with a hood of frothed milk – not cream!
 Beware!
-Italians will chase you out town if you ask for that!
-In Vienna one has become more lenient and prepares the beverage according to the customer’s wishes.
+Italians would chase you out of town would you dare to ask for that!
+In Vienna one has become more tolerant and prepares the beverage according to the customer’s wishes.